garden-io/garden/docs/guides/deploying-to-production.md

 4. Increase the `RevisionHistoryLimit` on workloads to 10.
 5. By default, running `garden deploy --force` will propagate the `--force` flag to `helm upgrade`, and set the `--replace` flag on `helm install` when deploying `helm` actions.
 This may be okay while developing but risky in production, so the `production` flag prevents both of those.

 We would highly appreciate feedback on other configuration settings that should be altered when `production: true`.
-Please send us feedback via [GitHub issues](https://github.com/garden-io/garden/issues) or reach out on [our Discord Community](https://discord.gg/FrmhuUjFs6)!
+Please send us feedback via [GitHub issues](https://github.com/garden-io/garden/issues) or reach out on [Garden Discussions](https://github.com/garden-io/garden/discussions)!